dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 **Result**: Tools always see the most recent version of files, preventing outdated content from contaminating analysis.

-### Trick 2: The Dual Prioritization Strategy
+### Trick 2: The dual prioritization strategy

-**The Challenge**: For optimal token usage, we want newest content first.
+**The challenge**: For optimal token usage, we want newest content first.
 But for LLM understanding, we want chronological order.

-**The Solution**: Collect newest-first, present chronologically:
+**The solution**: Collect newest-first, present chronologically:

 ```python
 def build_conversation_history(context: ThreadContext) -> tuple[str, int]: